The name is derived from the Wangerriburra word Mundunlgunn meaning death adder.

 John Collins died in August 1898 and Ann in January 1901.
 The family then commissioned the design and construction of a church in honour of their parents.
 John Buckeridge who was the official Diocesan Architect of Brisbane designed the church.
 Construction was supervised by Robin Dodds, who designed another important local church, All Saints at Tamrookum, for son Robert Martin Collins in 1915.
 St Johns was completed in 1901 as a memorial to John and Ann Collins.
 It is one of a few privately owned chapels in Queensland.
 The church and the adjoining cemetery are both on the State Heritage Register.
 The remains of John Allen are held in the Mundoolun Cemetery.
 He is otherwise known as Bullum and is best remembered for the work he undertook in documenting the language of the Wangerriburra tribe.

 The Mundoolun property remains in the hands of Collins descendants, the Fraser family.
 The original homestead burnt down in 1939, and resident of the time, Mrs D.M.
-Fraser was able to save only the portrait her father-in-law Simon Fraser.
-Simon Fraser had married Ann Bertha, daughter of John an Ann Collins in 1885.
+Fraser was able to save only a portrait of her father-in-law Simon Fraser.
+Simon Fraser had married Ann Bertha, daughter of John and Ann Collins in 1885.

 Throughout the early 1980s, locals lobbied for a new bridge to be built over the Albert River at Mundoolun.
 Many accidents had occurred here, but progress on rebuilding was dependent on the construction of the Wolffdene Dam which had been planned since the 1970s.
 By 1988 a new demountable bridge was promised by the Main Roads Department, but the floods of March-April 1989 washed the decking away and the project was fast tracked.